 Fourth Day of the Octave of Christmas, December 28

 When Herod realized that he had been deceived by the magi, he became furious.
 He ordered the massacre of all the boys in Bethlehem and its vicinity two years old and under, in accordance with the time he had ascertained from the magi.
 Matthew 2:16

-Though this was an unspeakable crime and evil, from the perspective of eternity, God will sort it out.
-In Heaven, and forevermore, these innocent victims will wear the martyr’s crown and will be honored by the angels and saints as the first witnesses to the newborn King.
+Though this was an unspeakable crime and evil, from the perspective of eternity, it will be sorted out by God.
+In Heaven and forevermore, these innocent victims will wear the martyr’s crown and will be honored by the angels and saints as the first witnesses to the newborn King.
 Though this may not have eased the pain at the time, it will certainly transform the pain those families felt as they enter into the justice of Heaven.